September going into October was a standout month for our small and dedicated team at Ai.

 The marquee was fit for a banquet; we all proved the adage that many hands make light work!
 And the Griffith’s send their regards to ICL for treating the garden lawn with an especially nourishing turf mixture — it’s never looked so dense and verdant.

 The team at St David’s hotel, and Donna in particular, made sure the event ran smoothly.
-ICL’s Mark Pyrah and Kevin Whitby also leading a stellar effort on getting everyone organised and all the presentations in good order — thank you.
+ICL’s Mark Pyrah and Kevin Whitby also lead a stellar effort getting everyone organised and all the presentations in good order — thank you.
 The Welsh sun made a sustained appearance in time for Fusion media, who took some excellent drone footage, in which Ai has makes it’s YouTube debut.